 The Turtles continue to live in the shadows and no one knows they were the ones who took down Shredder.
-And Vernon is the one everyone thinks is the one who took Shredder down.
-April O'Neill does some snooping and learns a scientist named, Baxter Stockman is working for Shredder.
+Vernon is the one everyone thinks is the one who took Shredder down.
+April O'Neill does some snooping and learns a scientist named Baxter Stockman is working for Shredder.
 He plans to break him out while he's being transported.
-April tells the turtles who try to stop it but can't.
+April tells the turtles, who try to stop it but can't.
 Stockman tries to teleport Shredder but he some how ends up in another dimension and meets a warlord named Krang who instructs Shredder to assemble a teleportation device he sent to Earth a long time ago.
-He gives Shredder some mutagen which he uses to transform two criminals who were also in the transport with him, Rock Steady and Bebop into mutants.
-And they set out to find the device.
-April saw the transformation while investigating Stockman, She would take the mutagen and she would be chased by Shredder's minions, the Foot Clan.
-He is saved by a man named Casey Jones who was the one who ...
+He gives Shredder some mutagen which he uses to transform two criminals who were also in the transport with him, Rock Steady and Bebop, into mutants.
+They then set out to find the device.
+April saw the transformation while investigating Stockman.
+She takes the mutagen and is chased by Shredder's minions, the Foot Clan.
+She is saved by a man named Casey Jones who was the one transporting Shredder.
+The ...
 Written by

 [the Turtles train at the Chrysler building]

 [the Turtles dogpile each other]

 Turtle formation?
 I thought you said Squirrel formation!

 Why would he say Squirrel formation, you idiot?

 I am one of the first people to review this movie, so I decided to give this review from a different age perspective, I myself thought it was a boring story,with similar tropes from other movie, and it felt a sense of déjà vu as we ended with them fighting on top of a building.